Advanced Filters

 Montell Summit is a very unique ranch that encompasses a tremendous amount of character.
 From the 500' of elevation change to the artifact filled pecan bottoms, to the 15 acre lake and numerous springs.
 If the drought earlier this year did anything for us here in Texas, it has highlighted the importance of water, and we were fortunate to have many springs that continued to flow and a healthy 15 acre lake.
 A chip sealed road is going in over the ridge line and will run from the front of the ranch to the back, allowing quick and easy access throughout.
 This is scheduled to be completed by the middle of April.

-Rutledge River Ranch – Zavala County: Rutledge River Ranch is a magnificent 2,010-acre plot situated in the Northern portion of South Texas famed Gold Triangle.
+River Ranch Zavala County River Ranch is a magnificent 2,010-acres situated in the legendary South Texas famed Golden Triangle.
 It is located 9 miles south of Uvalde on Hwy 83 and is a short drive from Garner Field Airport (KUVA), which has a 5,256-foot runway.
-This is a truly exceptional high fenced ranch that is turn-key and ready to go.
-The interior road system is expansive, with around 2 miles of the road network being paved.
-It is not only an outstanding entertainment property and superior hunting ranch.
+This exceptional high fenced ranch is turn-key and ready to go.
+The interior road system is extensive, with around 1.5 miles of the road network being paved.
+It is not only an outstanding entertainment property but a superior hunting ranch as well.
 The ranch is bordered by only one other property and is blessed with rich native vegetation and tree cover.
-The improvements are first class and there is over one mile of Nueces River frontage.
+The improvements are first class and there is over three thousand feet of Nueces River frontage.
 IMPROVEMENTS: MAIN HOME: The paved road to the main house passes through dense stands of native brush and mesquite, ending into a lush compound, overlooking the crystal-clear Nueces River.
 This setting contains a spectacular Hacienda with expansive patios, outdoor kitchen, and two guest casitas, all overlooking one of the most scenic rivers in the state of Texas.
 The single-story main home was built with entertaining in mind.
 The front entry opens to the living area with dramatic ceilings, a grand fireplace, massive, exposed beams, and numerous windows offering natural light and views.
 The commercial grade kitchen is highlighted by Mexican tile and utilizes stainless appliances as well as a Wolf brand stove.
-The spacious dining area extends just off the kitchen, generous enough to seat a large number of guests for a formal meal.
-There are two large master bedrooms at either end of the home, connected outdoor porches, enormous ensuite bathrooms, and closets.
-Two separate casitas are connected to the main house which includes a bedroom and bathroom each offering ample space for guests.
-The back patio is equipped for outdoor enjoyment with a thatched palapa, bar, fire pit, and a swimming pool with rock waterfall, which provides a place to get out of the heat and enjoy this property all year long.
-LODGE: The hunters lodge features 4 bedrooms, 2 full bathrooms, kitchen, and a huge great room that has a pool table, shuffleboard table, pinball, game table, and a lounge area with fireplace that is perfect for watching your favorite game.
-Additional improvements include a 3 bedroom, 2 bath, ranch hands house and a 2 bedroom, 1 bath ranch hand house.
+The spacious dining area extends just off the kitchen and is generous enough to seat a large number of guests for a formal meal.
+There are two large owner’s suites at either end of the home, and have connected outdoor porches, enormous ensuite bathrooms, and closets.
+Two separate casitas are connected to the main house both contain a full bedroom and full bath.
+The back patio is equipped for outdoor enjoyment with a thatched palapa, bar, fire pit, and a swimming pool with rock waterfall.
+LODGE: The hunters lodge features 4 bedrooms, 2 full bathrooms, kitchen, and a huge great room complete with that has a pool table, shuffleboard table, pinball, game table, and a lounge area with fireplace that is perfect for watching your favorite game.
+Additional improvements include a 3 bedroom, 2 bath, foreman’s house and a 2 bedroom, 1 bath ranch hand house.
 There are several large open-air barns, pens, walk in coolers with cleaning /processing area, storage and equipment barn, sheds, protein bins.
-Vegetation: This property has a good mixture of brush and food plots and is covered with a mixture of trees.
+VEGETATION: This property has a good mixture of brush and food plots and is covered with a mixture of trees.
 The 2,010 acres is under high-fence and consists of virgin native brush that is prime for supporting wildlife and growing genetically superior whitetail deer.
 The brush species include guajillo, black brush, guayacan, persimmon, white brush, coma, kidney wood and much more.
 The remainder of the property is a mixture of native brush, and river bottom.
-Wildlife: The ranch has an extensive deer program that has been in place for many years.
+WILDLIFE: The ranch has an extensive deer program that has been in place for many years.
 The deer are exceptional, with 200-300 class deer.
 In addition, there is a large axis herd.
 The good brush diversity and distribution of water make this prime habitat to grow large trophy whitetail deer and support high numbers of dove, quail and turkey.
 A portion of the property is cleared and can be planted and maintained to further improve the dove/quail hunting.
 The wildlife present on the property includes but is not limited to whitetail deer, quail, turkey, dove, and varmints.
 The river provides fishing for the angler.
 There are numerous protein and corn feeders and hunting blinds.
-There are over 20 solar powered game cameras at each feeding station.
-You can view one or all of the stations at the same time from your laptop, smart device, or the television at the house.
-Water: Four water wells provide water to the improvements and has been piped to troughs throughout ranch.
-In addition to the wells there is over one mile of beautiful Nueces River frontage.
+There are solar powered game cameras at each feeding station.
+You can view one or all of the stations at the same time from your laptop, smart device, or the television anywhere in the world.
+WATER: Four water wells provide water to the improvements and is piped to troughs throughout ranch.
+In addition to the wells there is over 3,000 ft of beautiful Nueces River frontage.
 The river is easily accessible to enjoy the cool, crystal-clear waters on a hot summer day.
 You can wade in the shallow rapids and or swim in the deep blue hole.
 Pride of ownership is evident everywhere you look.
 There is nothing to do but bring your toothbrush and start enjoying.
-If you are looking for a premier ranch that is ready to go, then Rutledge River Ranch is worth a look.
+If you are looking for a premier ranch that is ready to go, then the River Ranch is worth a look.
+Possibility of some seller financing.
 Contact Drew Colvin 512-755-2078 or Mike Bacon 512-940-8800 for more information.

 $29,500,000 • 1,313.5 acres